 The program is currently on a timeframe where producers would get a once-every-generation chance to enroll.
-That is simply untenable, so it is an inescapable core issue for the new farm bill to ensure that the program is available to farmers and ranchers on a regular and timely basis.
+That is simply untenable, so it is an inescapable core issue for the new farm bill to enso it is an inescapable core issue for the new farm of the first and ranchers on a regular and timely basis.
 We believe the environmental criteria for participation in CSP should be refined based on what we have learned in the first 3 years of the program.
-The eligibility standard for CSP participation should continue to